JDBurnZ/jquery-filefive/README.md

 License
 -------
-Please reference LICENSE file for licensing and copyright information
+Please refer to the LICENSE file for licensing and copyright information.

 Source Code
 -----------